 Entertainment: €5-20 / day

-All in all, you can expect your average total cost of a trip to Italy to set you back roughly €70-295 per person per day.
+All in all, you can expect your average total Italy trip cost to set you back roughly €70-305 per person per day.
 Obviously, this can also be cut down or increased depending on your travel habits and preferences.
-It also doesn’t include any pre-trip expenses such as a prepaid SIM for Italy.

-Finally, also make sure that you factor in the cost of a travel insurance policy.
+Finally, make sure that you factor in the cost of a travel insurance policy.
 World Nomads offers flexible and simple travel insurance policies with coverage for more than 150 activities that you can buy or extend while on the road.

 My wife and I are beginnig to plan our 50th wedding anniverary in 2025.
 We plan to travel to Italy for this experience.
 Paris was our 25th.